Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

 Makes the slideshow continious.
-Not recommended for better performance.
+Not recommended for better performance and considered as bad practice.

 </details>